jaykang920/x2/v1.0/concepts.md

 a stack of relevant cases which are initialized and terminated along with their holding flow.

+#### Hub Case

+Hub cases are used to organize application global setup/teardown tasks.
+They are directly added to the hub and initialized/terminated along with the hub when it starts up and shuts down.

 #### Hub Channel

 In some complicated applications, a lot of flows may be attached to a single